wireapp/wire-docs/source/how-to/single-sign-on/centrify/main.rst

 Preprequisites
 --------------

-- Centrify account, admin access to that account
+- http://centrify.com account, admin access to that account
 - Wire team, admin access to that team

 Steps